AkkuRam/Master-notes/SysBio/SysBio-1.md

 # Systems Biology Definition

 - What is Systems Biology?
-    - An interdisciplinary field which integrates computational and mathematical approaches to study complex biological interactions through
+    - An multidisciplinary field which integrates computational and mathematical approaches to study complex biological interactions

 # Paper - Bhupathiraju Summary